Can an Engineer Become a Chartered Accountant or CPA?

-A few days later, I decided to tell my dad that CA would be too much for me and I would not want to invest a min of 3 years (in CA you could never tell, it could be more) to pursue CA after studying for fours years to be an engineer.
+A few days later, I decided to tell my dad that CA would be too much for me and I would not want to invest a min of 3 years (in CA you could never tell, it could be more) to pursue CA after studying for four years to be an engineer.

-However, that very same week my elder brother (who was pursuing CA and Law) decided to take a break from CA and pursue LLM (Masters in law) from abroad.
+However, that very same week my elder brother (who was pursuing CA and Law) decided to take a break from CA and pursue LLM (Masters in Law) from abroad.

 My parents always supported our decisions and were happy that my brother was pursuing his passion Law, however, I always knew my dad wanted at least one of us to become a Chartered Accountant (CA).

-In fact, when I finished my engineering most of my engineering friends left the country for their Masters, some started working but the only thing which kept me going was the goal – To fulfill my dad’s dream.
+In fact, when I finished my engineering most of my engineering friends left the country for their Masters, some started working but the only thing that kept me going was the goal – To fulfill my dad’s dream.

-How Was my Journey Studying to be a Chartered Accountant?
+How Was My Journey Studying to be a Chartered Accountant?